-- there is a chapter on setting up an MBCT service with information ranging from criteria for inclusion and exclusion to assessment of participants to post-class follow-up tasks for teachers.
-The last section in this chapter covers the risks that both participants and teachers face when meeting for MBCT (including emotional intensity, possibility of trauma, conflict in the group, and challenges from participants), and provides some great advice for working around these risks.
+- there is a chapter on setting up an MBCT service with information ranging from criteria for inclusion and exclusion to an assessment of participants to post-class follow-up tasks for teachers.
+The last section in this chapter covers the risks that both participants and teachers face when meeting for MBCT (including emotional intensity, a possibility of trauma, conflict in the group, and challenges from participants), and provides some great advice for working around these risks.

 - Another chapter covers how to conduct MBCT reunions for course “graduates,” with information on different formats, an example invitation, and a sample session plan.